enzod3/CMU-HackMySchedule/readme.txt

 Shortcuts:
-you can add courses and course groups to the ./data/courses.txt file to have courses add on open
+you can add courses and course groups to the ./data/courses.txt file to have courses add on open also can save courses in app and will autoload